ministryofjustice/opg-digideps/docs/AWS-DB-ACCESS.md

 cd opg-digideps\api
 composer install
 ```
 It will ask you to set parameters.
-Set database host to postgres.environment-name.internal, and add database credentials for database.
-Leave the others as default (just press enter)
+Set database host to postgres.<environment-name>.internal, and add database credentials for database (these are available in secrets manager and the ECS task definition for API).
+Leave the others as default (just press enter).

 ### Connect to database